bsc-life/methods-Multilayers-ML/README.md

 # SG2.
-Multilayers/ML & methods
+Multilayers/ML & methods list

-A curated list of awesome places to learn and practice machine learning and graph-based methods.
+A curated list of awesome places to learn and practice machine learning and graph-based methods presented at the SG2 meetings

-If you want to contribute, please read the [contribution guidelines](https://github.com/orgs/bsc-life/teams/sg2-multilayers-ml-methods/discussions/1).
+Please refer to the [contribution guidelines](https://github.com/orgs/bsc-life/teams/sg2-multilayers-ml-methods/discussions/1) when preparing your presentation.

 ## Methods